Carowinds

 Carowinds is a 407 acre amusement park primarily located in Charlotte, North Carolina.
 The park is owned and operated by Six Flags.
 Carowinds straddles the state line between North and South Carolina, adjacent to Interstate 77, with a portion of the park located in Fort Mill, South Carolina.
-The park has a sign telling guests where the state line lies.
+The state line is painted and runs through the main entrance area of the park.

 The park was constructed at a cost of $70 million following a four-year planning period led by Charlotte businessman Earl Patterson Hall.
 Carowinds first opened to the public on March 31, 1973.
 The park features Carolina Harbor, a 27 acre water park that is included with park admission.
 Annual events include the Halloween-themed SCarowinds and the Christmas-themed WinterFest.